PossibleSolutions/StreamClassifier/README.md

 #### Divide into x classes
 - stream, ditch
-- combine them so that the emphasized option overwrites the other if overlapping
 - if one wants a more streamlined categorized inspection instead of a continuous probabilistic one
 - e.g.
 stream = df[